dyuriaws/CognitoExtIDP/Lab1.md

 1. In the JAM web console select the **Open AWS Console** button in the top right.
 This will open a new browser tab to the AWS console.

-2. In the **Find Services** search area type in ```cloud9```
+2. In the **Find Services** search area type in ```cloud9``` and select the **Cloud9** console.

 3. Once you are in the **AWS Cloud9** console you will see a list of your environments.
 There should only be one and it should start with **mod_module-1..**.
 Select the **Open IDE** button for this environment.
 This will open a new tab with the **AWS Cloud9** environment.
 You will be greeted with a Cloud9 Welcome page you can close it if you would like.
 At the bottom of the console is a SSH session we will be using throughout the task.

     **Note:** Feel free to expand this window with the little icon to the icon on the left of the "X" which is to close out the SSH session.
 You can also pull the bar up to display more of the SSH session.
 If you would like more information about the AWS Cloud9 console please review the following documentation: <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/tour-ide.html" rel="noopener noreferrer" target="_blank">Tour the IDE</a>

-3. Retrieve your AWS account ID and copy/save it for use later:
+4. Retrieve your AWS account ID and copy/save it for use later:
     ```
     aws sts get-caller-identity --query Account --output text
     ```

-4. Change directory to amazon-cognito-example-for-external-idp and copy env template to env.sh
+5. Change directory to amazon-cognito-example-for-external-idp and copy env template to env.sh
     ```
     cd amazon-cognito-example-for-external-idp
     cp env.sh.template env.sh
     ls
     ```

-5. In the environment tree on the left side of the IDE expand **amazon-cognito-example-for-external-idp** (the full name may be cut off in the tree view), by clicking the little arrow next to the folder name or double clicking on the folder name.
+6. In the environment tree on the left side of the IDE expand **amazon-cognito-example-for-external-idp** (the full name may be cut off in the tree view), by clicking the little arrow next to the folder name or double clicking on the folder name.
 Then double click on **env.sh** in the environment tree.
 This should open the file in a tab in the top section of the IDE.
 You should now be able to view and edit the code in this file.

     <img src="https://aws-jam-challenge-resources.s3.amazonaws.com/Cognito-Fine-Grained-Auth-External-IdP/lab1/media/image1.png" width="700" />

-4. Replace **$(aws configure get account)** with the account ID from the step 1 above.
+7. Replace **$(aws configure get account)** with the account ID from the step 1 above.

-5. Replace **$(aws configure get region)** with **us-west-2** which is your current region.
+8. Replace **$(aws configure get region)** with **us-west-2** which is your current region.

-6. Save the env.sh file:
+9. Save the env.sh file:

     <img src="https://aws-jam-challenge-resources.s3.amazonaws.com/Cognito-Fine-Grained-Auth-External-IdP/lab1/media/image10.png" width="700" />

-7. Switch back to the SSH tab below which should be labeled something like **bash - "ip-"...** in your Cloud9 environment in the bottom section of the IDE and run install.sh
+10. Switch back to the SSH tab below which should be labeled something like **bash - "ip-"...** in your Cloud9 environment in the bottom section of the IDE and run install.sh

     **Note:** You may see more than 1 bash session below, which is okay, just be sure you are in the correct working directory before running the command below: **~/environment/amazon-cognito-example-for-external-idp**

     ```
     ./install.sh
     ```

-8. When it completes, go to env.sh tab
+11. When it completes, go to env.sh tab
     -   comment out the following by adding a "#" sign to begining of the line.
 It should look like the following:
         ```
         #export APP_URL=http://localhost:3000